 Sounds great – shouldn’t every founder want these protections?
-The main problem is that Class F shares are likely to discourage many prospective investors, because they suggest that the founder is too interested in exercising power.
-This is especially likely to be true for institutional investors, such as VCs, who are investing large amounts and, understandably, want to have certain protections in place.
+The main problem is that Class F shares are likely to discourage many prospective investors.
+Class F shares suggest that the founder is too interested in exercising power.
+This is especially likely to be true for institutional investors, such as VCs, who are investing large amounts and want to have certain protections in place.

-Furthermore, even if the prospective investor is not turned off, it may make elimination of the Class F provisions a condition of making the investment – in which case, the incremental effort and expense of the Class F shares will have been wasted.
+Furthermore, even if the prospective investor is not turned off, it may make elimination of the Class F provisions a condition of making the investment.
+If this happens, the incremental effort and expense of the Class F shares will have been wasted.

-In light of the foregoing, my client concluded that Class F shares would not be helpful, and we formed the corporation accordingly.
+In light of the foregoing, my client concluded that Class F shares would not be helpful.
+We formed the corporation accordingly.

 Dana H. Shultz, Attorney at Law +1 510 547-0545 dana [at] danashultz [dot] com